-- (III) the candidate is discharged or is released from the EPP; or - (IV) the candidate withdraws from the EPP; or - (V) the internship assignment does not meet the requirements described in this subparagraph. - (vii) If the candidate leaves the internship assignment for any of the reasons identified in clause (vi)(II)-(V) of this subparagraph: - (I) the EPP, the campus or district personnel, and the candidate must inform each other within one calendar week of the candidate's last day in the assignment; and - (II) TEA must receive the certificate deactivation request with all related documentation from the EPP within two calendar weeks of the candidate's last day of the assignment in a format determined by TEA. - (viii) The EPP must communicate the requirements in clause (vii) of this subparagraph to candidates and campus or district personnel prior to the assignment start date. - (ix) An internship is successful when the candidate demonstrates proficiency in each of the educator standards for the assignment and the field supervisor and campus supervisor recommend to the EPP that the candidate should be recommended for a standard certificate.
-If either the field supervisor or campus supervisor do not recommend that the candidate should be recommended for a standard certificate, the person who does not recommend the candidate must provide documentation supporting the lack of recommendation to the candidate and either the field supervisor or campus supervisor. - (x) An internship for a Trade and Industrial Workforce Training certificate may be at an accredited institution of higher education if the candidate teaches not less than an average of four hours each day, including intermissions and recesses, in a dual credit career and technical instructional setting as defined by Part 1, Chapter 4, Subchapter D of this title (relating to Dual Credit Partnerships Between Secondary Schools and Texas Public Colleges). - (3) An EPP may request an exception to the clinical teaching option described in this subsection. - (A) Submission of Exception Request.
-The request for an exception must include an alternate requirement that will adequately prepare candidates for educator certification and ensure the educator is effective in the classroom.
-The request for an exception must be submitted in a form developed by the TEA staff that shall include: - (i) the rationale and support for the alternate clinical teaching option; - (ii) a full description and methodology of the alternate clinical teaching option; - (iii) a description of the controls to maintain the delivery of equivalent, quality education; and - (iv) a description of the ongoing monitoring and evaluation process to ensure that EPP objectives are met. - (B) Review, Approval, and Revocation of Exception Request. - (i) Exception requests will be reviewed by TEA staff, and the TEA staff shall recommend to the State Board for Educator Certification (SBEC) whether the exception should be approved.
-The SBEC may: - (I) approve the request; - (II) approve the request with conditions;
+- (viii) An internship for a Trade and Industrial Workforce Training certificate may be at an accredited institution of higher education if the candidate teaches not less than an average of four hours each day, including intermissions and recesses, in a dual credit career and technical instructional setting as defined by Part 1, Chapter 4, Subchapter D of this title (relating to Dual Credit Partnerships Between Secondary Schools and Public Schools). - (3) [\(\overline{\PM}\)] An EPP may request an exception to the clinical teaching option described in this subsection. - (A) Submission of Exception Request.
+The request for an [An] exception must include an alternate requirement that will adequately prepare candidates for educator certification and ensure the educator is effective in the classroom.
+The request for an exception must be submitted in a form developed by the TEA staff that [which] shall include: - (i) the rationale and support for the alternate clinical teaching option; - (ii) a full description and methodology of the alternate clinical teaching option; - (iii) a description of the controls to maintain the delivery of equivalent, quality education; and - (iv) a description of the ongoing monitoring and evaluation process to ensure that EPP objectives are met. - (B) Review, Approval, and Revocation of Exception Request. - (i) [(E)] Exception requests will be reviewed by TEA staff, and the TEA staff shall recommend to the State Board for Educator Certification (SBEC) whether the exception should be approved.
+The SBEC may: - (I) approve the request; - (II) approve the request with conditions; - (III) deny approval of the request; or - (IV) defer action on the request pending receipt of further information. - (ii) If the SBEC approves the request with conditions, the EPP must meet the conditions specified in the request.
+If the EPP does not meet the conditions, the approval is revoked. - (iii) If the SBEC approves the request, the EPP must submit a written report of outcomes resulting from the clinical teaching exception to the TEA by